sampatskypointcloud/platform/docs/docs/audiences.md

 2. Select **New Audience** >> **Blank Audience**
 3. Provide an Output Entity name for the audience.
 Also, provide a display name and a description that helps identifying the audience.
 4. Select **Next** to get to a page where you define a group.
 A group is a set of profiles.
-5. Choose the entity that includes the attribute you want to distribute by.
+5. Choose the entity that includes the attribute you want to include in the audiences.
 6. Choose the attribute to distribute by.
 This attribute can have one of four value types: numerical, string, date, or Boolean.
 7. Choose an operator and a value for the selected attribute.
 8. To add more conditions to a group, you can use two logical operators: